 Since there are several reasons that your PC might be shutting off by itself during the boot process, it's important that you step through a logical troubleshooting process like the one I've described below.

-Important: If your computer is in fact turning on and staying on, even if you don't see anything on screen, see my How to Troubleshoot a Computer That Won't Turn On guide for a more applicable troubleshooting guide.
+Important: If your computer is in fact turning on and staying on, even if you don't see anything on screen, see my How to Fix a Computer That Won't Turn On for a more applicable troubleshooting guide.

-If you don't resolve the problem that way, you can always return here and continue troubleshooting with the more generic information below.
+If you don't fix the problem that way, you can always return here and continue troubleshooting with the more generic information below.

 Verify that the power supply voltage switch is set correctly.
 If the input voltage for the power supply does not match the correct setting for your country, your computer may not stay powered on.